 Muhammad as a messenger prophet has also reflected in the following verse of the Quran but the final prophet, the Quran being the final scripture:

-Note: The ending phrase of the above verse indicates the same expression, a messenger prophet except the difference that Muhammad is the last prophet, which means he delivered the last scripture but a root of the misconception to claim him to be the latest and the greatest prophet of the world as well as highlighting him in the praise and prayers among the traditional Muslims.
+Note: The 2nd phrase of the above verse indicates the same expression, a messenger prophet except the difference that Muhammad delivered the last scripture but a root of the misconception to claim him to be the latest and the greatest prophet of the world as well as highlighting him in the praise and prayers among the traditional Muslims.

 - Moses, the Messenger Prophet:

 God has described Moses the Messenger Prophet in the verse, 19:51:

 [19:51] And mention in the Scripture Moses.
 He was chosen, and he was a messenger prophet (rasuulan nabiyyan).

 God has also described Ismail as the Messenger Prophet in the verse, 19:54:

 [19:54] And mention in the scripture Ishmael; he was truthful to his promise, and was a messenger prophet (rasuulan nabiyyan).

 Note: In the above expressions, God defined the word Rasuul by adding to it Nabyya, what is meant to be in this order as He does not make mistakes or does not choose His words haphazardly, i.e., not a prophet messenger, and the reason is that not every Rasuul (messenger) is a prophet while every Nabiyya (prophet) is a messenger.

 However, there are also other examples in the Quran to clarify such expression.